 Neither memoir nor manifesto: I create what I see, and I see more clearly as I create.

-Motivated by finding ways of seeing more clearly, his work attempts to bridge the gap where words fail, often focusing on human endeavour and the effects of unseen forces.
-He is stimulated by imagination, using metaphor to challenge preconceptions, and asking, “what does it look like?” when confronted with engaging ideas, objects or situations.
+Dirk Hudson is a sculptor and conceptual visual artist working in metals, wax, bronze, stone, found objects, drawing, and installation.
+He has worked in industry as a master craftsman and in other associated roles with a strong interest in and understanding of materials and process.
+Dirk is motivated by finding ways of seeing more clearly, attempting to bridge the gap where words fail, often focusing on human endeavour and unseen forces.
+He uses metaphor to challenge preconceptions, asking, “what does it look like?” when confronted with engaging ideas, objects, or situations.

 Dirk graduated from CEAD at NCAD with a Visual Arts Practice Certificate in 2017.
 He won the RPM Prize for Sculpture at the CEAD Exhibition in 2013 and has been exhibiting at the Kildare Gallery, Carton House, Maynooth, since March 2016.
 He also exhibited at Sculpture in Context at the National Botanic Gardens in 2014, 2015, and 2017, BLOOM in 2016 and 2017, VANISHING ART in 2016 and 2017, and His work is held by the OPW in the Irish State collection; corporately in Alberta, Canada; and in private collections in Ireland, Canada, Australia, and the US.